arjunsaini2004/PLANITALL/README.md

 ## 🌟 Features

-- User registration and login
 - Create, edit, and delete events
 - Event registration and booking
 - Admin dashboard for managing all events and users
-- Email notifications for event reminders

 - Responsive UI for mobile and desktop

 ## 🛠️ Tech Stack